All Episodes

 They're not going to be able to do that.

-But when they're in power, they're in the White House, I'll guarantee you they are not going to pull troops out of there unless they can claim that victory has been had.
+I'll guarantee you they are not going to pull troops out of there unless they can claim that victory has been had.

-So there's no candidate.
+So there's no candidate other than Kucinich.

-Huckabee, Romney McCain, Hillary Obama, all five are going to leave troops where they are.
+Huckabee, Romney, McCain, Hillary Obama, all five are going to leave troops where they are.

-Uh I I won't I won't challenge that.
+I won't challenge that.

 But the message they're sending is surely one of doubt.

-That hardens our enemies, Rush.
+That heartens our enemies, Rush.

 That gives them hope.